 Supervision, in my view, is a collaborative process between the supervisor and supervisee wherein clients are best served, and supervisees can optimally develop, when there is overlap between the orientations of the supervisor, supervisee and method of service the client is interested in receiving.

 Subject to the interest of/consent of clients, I provide counseling from an eclectic orientation primarily utilizing Christian/Biblical principles, Cognitive Behavioral Therapy, Rogerian/Client-Centered/Supportive Psychotherapy and Psychoeducation along with some influences from mindfulness traditions, positive psychology, existential psychotherapy and the Gottman method.

 If you are interested in learning more about providing mental health services from all of the aforementioned orientations and you are a Washington state licensed mental health associate (LMHCA), let's connect and explore future opportunities.

 When you work with me, you can expect a supportive mentor who helps you prepare for your new mental health career.
-Supervision services would include weekly meetings (possibly with one other LMHCA present) whereby any of the following might occur: discussion on case conceptualization; diagnostic formulation; treatment plan development; review of documentation; provision of guidance, feedback and strategies for the unique situations you encounter with clients, answers to questions and/or guidance on where to learn more; sharing of challenges and successes; and training (e.g., on theoretical orientations, principles of counseling and psychology, relevant state and HIPAA rules and regulations, etc.).
+Supervision services would include weekly meetings (possibly with one or more other LMHCAs present) whereby any of the following might occur: discussion on case conceptualization; diagnostic formulation; treatment plan development; review of documentation; provision of guidance, feedback and strategies for the unique situations you encounter with clients, answers to questions and/or guidance on where to learn more; sharing of challenges and successes; and training (e.g., on theoretical orientations, principles of counseling and psychology, relevant state and HIPAA rules and regulations, etc.).